ornl-leconte/ornl-leconte.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "Additional info and FAQs about leconte"
+description: "Additional info and FAQs about Simple Summit"
 header-img: "img/ornl-logo.png"
 fullheight: true
 ---

-For info on the cluster computer, see [this post]({{site.baseurl}}blog/what-is-leconte).
+For info on the cluster computer, see [this post]({{site.baseurl}}blog/what-is-simplesummit).

-The leconte project involves ORNL summer interns at the OLCF.
+The Simple Summit project involves ORNL summer interns at the OLCF.
 You can see who all is involved [here]({{site.baseurl}}contact).